davidngatia/Blog/README.md

-# Private Blog
+#Blog
-##Python 3.6 Application
+#Python 3.6 Application
 ##Developer
-###David Ngatia
+David Ngatia
 ##Description of the application
-This application allows writers to create and their blogs and other users can read and comment on them.
+    This application allows writers to create and update their blogs and other users can read and comment on them.

 ##Behaviour driven development
     The application displays all posts on the home page in the order of the posted time

     One should receive an email when signing up,subscribing.

     For one to comment one has to be signed in

     When signed in one can create a blog

 ##Project setup instructions
-You can install this app by cloning the repository from this link cd Personalblog atom . for those using atom or code . for those using visual studio.
+    You can install this app by cloning the repository:git clone git@github.com:davidngatia/pitch.git cd blog/ atom . for those using atom or code . for those using visual studio.
-Live link
-You can find the live site here

 ##Known Bugs
     There are no known bugs so far,everything is working.

 ##Technologies Used.
 This project was generated with:
-CSS
-Bootstrap
-Python3.6
-flask microframework
     - Python 3.6
     -flaskframework
     - HTML